julian-t/ScalaForProgrammers/manuscript/9-OO.md

 T> If you want to call the primary constructor with a fixed value, then a default argument will be a better solution.

+### Scala and Java

+If you're not a Java programmer you can skip this section, which mentions three differences between creating classes in Java and Scala.

+You won't notice these when using the REPL, but when creating classes in source files there are three major differences between Scala and Java.

+Firstly, there is no link between class and file names.
+You can have a class called `Hello` in `HelloWorld.scala` and that's fine.

+Secondly, you may have noticed that you don't put `public` in front of class names.
+This is because there are no public classes in Scala.

+And thirdly, you can have more than one class per file, although they will still compile down to separate class files, as required by the JVM.

 ## Exercise

 Create an `Address`, add field to `Person`, exercise it